 The District recognizes and upholds the personal right of privacy retained by persons who may be the subject of governmental records.

-The District may, as determined appropriate by the Director, notify the subject of a record that a request for access to the subject’s record has been made.
+The District may, as determined appropriate by the Manager or Chair of the Board, notify the subject of a record that a request for access to the subject’s record has been made.

 The District may require that the requester of records provide a written release, notarized within thirty (30) days before the request, from the subject of the records in question before access to such records is provided.